 Interior design and landscape design are not cousins, they’re sisters!
-Inside my Outdoor Living Guide, I walk you through five essential steps to plan and design an outdoor space that serves you and your family.
+There are five essential steps to plan and design an outdoor living space that serves you and your family.

 The Japanese call the act of being in the woods (not exercising or hiking) ‘shinrin-yoku.’
 Shinrin in Japanese means “forest,” and yoku means “bath.”
 So shinrin-yoku means bathing in the forest atmosphere.
 This idea has appealed to me lately.
 Since I live in a state with access to abundant public forests, I’ve been able to escape to the Vermont woods during our ‘shelter-in-place’ ordinance.
 The sun has returned to Vermont and we can now enjoy being outside simply by stepping into our yard.

 Science shows us that being outside has many benefits:

 - Enhances Creativity (YES!!)

 Being outside also helps us be better people.
 Wait.
 WHAT?!